 Press’d is a sandwich franchise born and raised on the streets of Edmonton.
 Like most start-ups, they ran fast and they ran lean.
-In less than five years their single location had turned into 15, spanning 7 cities over two provinces.
-They always knew the best way to connect with customers was through their stomachs, and it seemed to be working.
-They focussed on quality handmade ingredients—we’re talking bread and guacamole from scratch everyday—and the market responded with a resounding yes.
+In less than five years their single location had turned into 15, across seven cities and two provinces.
+They always knew the best way to connect with customers was through their stomachs.
+They focused on quality handmade ingredients—we’re talking bread and guacamole from scratch everyday—and the market responded with a resounding yes.
 Their franchisees were happy, their customers were happy, but co-owners Scott and Grant had a sense they were leaving something on the table.

 Despite people being thrilled with the product, they weren’t receiving a lot of brand recognition.
 Branding and marketing were something that—until this point—had happened, but it was never a focus.
 Customers returned, but they didn’t talk about their new favourite lunch spot with their friends.
 The brand beyond the product had never been a focal point, and it showed.
-The work was generic, corporate with an undertone of big business, when in reality it couldn’t be further from the truth.
+The work was generic, corporate with an undertone of big business, when in reality that couldn’t be further from the truth.

 They approached Daughter with a mandate to tell their story and connect with their customers on a deeper level.
 Our most important endeavour was sinking our teeth into the product and communicating how it made us feel.